DevBertoSV/windows-devs-manifesto/README.en.md

 We invite Microsoft, the developer community, and technical leaders to help build the future of development.
 **Windows Devs is not just an idea —it’s a necessity.**

-> *Conceptualized by Berto, a software developer with a passion for reproducibility, business rule clarity, and technical excellence.*
+> *Conceptualized by Berto Rojas, a software developer with a passion for reproducibility, business rule clarity, and technical excellence.*